aptos-labs/developer-docs/docs/guides/local-development-network.md

 # Run a Local Development Network

 You can run the Aptos network locally.
 This local network will not be connected to any production Aptos network (e.g. mainnet), it will run on your local machine, independent of other Aptos networks.
 Building against a local network has a few advantages:
-- **No ratelimits:** Hosted services (including the Node API, Indexer API, and faucet) are generally subject to ratelimits.
-Local development networks have no ratelimits.
+- **No rate-limits:** Hosted services (including the Node API, Indexer API, and faucet) are generally subject to rate-limits.
+Local development networks have no rate-limits.
 - **Reproducibility:** When using a production network you might have to repeatedly make new accounts or rename Move modules to avoid incompatibility issues.
 With a local network you can just choose to start from scratch.
 - **High availability:** The Aptos devnet and testnet networks are periodically upgraded, during which time they can be unavailable.
 The internet can also be unreliable sometimes.
 Local development networks are always available, even if you have no internet access.